 Taxes, transfers, and the government safety net

 Taxes and government transfers (e.g. unemployment insurance, welfare) often serve as pull factors rather than push factors (but in theory they could be both).
 Income taxes, for example, reduce the return to working and hence lower the net benefits of migration.
 Countries with progressive income taxes (where higher incomes are taxed more heavily) may deter the flow of high-skilled migrants since lower after-tax wages will reduce the incentive to migrate.
 However, low-skilled migrants will be taxed very little (if at all) in a country with progressive taxes, so they may have larger incentives to migrate.
-In a recent study, migrant flows are found to be lower to countries with higher tax burdens .
+Migrant flows are found to be lower to countries with higher tax burdens .
 Other types of taxes will similarly distort the migration decision.
-For example, countries with high consumption (or sales) taxes have higher costs of living (especially for low-income migrants), which increases migration costs.
+For example, countries with high consumption (or sales) taxes have higher costs of living (especially for low-income migrants).
 Similarly, capital gains taxes may discourage migrants who seek investment opportunities abroad.

 The availability of social insurance programs appears to affect whether or not people migrate.
 Receiving access to strong health care and educational systems in the host country may increase the benefit of migration and serve as a strong pull factor.
 In fact, families often migrate abroad primarily for educational reasons; they want their children to have better educational opportunities than what are offered back home.